 The one foodie destination on my itinerary was the restaurant at the top of the DO & CO hotel.
 Or more precisely, the terrace at the top of DO & CO.

 Located on Stephsplatz, this trendy fine dining restaurant has both great food and spectacular views.

 A light late lunch on the outdoor terrace gave us the best of everything: delicious food at a pretty reasonable price, our choice of tables, and a view that couldn’t be beat.
 It’s not cheap, but the food and views make it very worth doing.
 (Note that the restaurant closes between 3-6 pm, so don’t wait too long for lunch.)

 Located near our hotel, we ate at Fiorino mostly because it was convenient.
 However, this rather casual and affordable pizza, pasta, and ribs spot surprised us with very good food for a reasonable price.
 I had the pasta carbonara and my husband had linguine with chanterelles.
 Both dishes were well prepared and tasty.
 And, looking around the room, the pizza and ribs are also very good.

 This is a good family-friendly option for anyone who finds themselves in Vienna’s Leopoldstadt neighborhood.

-As you may have guessed from the name, fusion is the name of the game at Mercado Nikkei.
+As you may have guessed from the name, fusion was the name of the game at Mercado Nikkei.
 While Peruvian-Japanese food sounded strange at first, it’s really not that odd.
 Peru has a sizable Japanese population that goes back to end of the 19th century.
 Why wouldn’t Japanese techniques have been adapted to Peruvian ingredients and flavors after all those generations!?